softsideoftech/content/pages/corporate-honeymoon.md

 Before I was CTO at Clara Lending, I was a Senior Director at Workday.
 I was responsible for a team of 60 people, the most ever for me.
 It was a public company with five thousand employees and the majority knew of me or my team.
 I had been there two years and had five to six figures worth of stock vesting almost every month--on top of my nice tech salary.

-> _I had staus, power, and what was quickly becoming a life-changing amount of money._
+> _I had status, power, and what was quickly becoming a life-changing amount of money._

 I was lucky.
 By many people's standards, I should have been grateful.
 But I was miserable.